 - Any other issues that may be relevant to the child’s health, safety, and wellbeing.

 Once the court issues a temporary order, you and your spouse are obligated to comply with all of its terms.
 The temporary order will become void once your divorce is finalized.
 The terms of your permanent custody arrangement will then become effective.

 Do you want to learn more about temporary custody during a divorce?
-Feel free to contact our Los Angeles family law attorneys to schedule a free consultation.
+Feel free to contact our Los Angeles family law attorneys to schedule a free case evaluation.